cindyg21/Elk/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?
+    - Load balancers protects the system from DDoS attacks by shifting attack traffic.
+  	- Load Balancing contributes to the Availability aspect of security in regards to the CIA Triad.

+- What is the advantage of a jump box?
+    - The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.
+   	- The advantage of a Jump Box is the orgination point for launching Administrative Tasks.
+This ultimately sets the JumpBox as a SAW (Secure Admin Workstation).
+All Administrators when conducting any Administrative Task will be required to connect to the Jump Box (SAW) before perfoming any task/assignment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files, logs and system metrics.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?
+    - Filebeat watches for any information in the file system which has been changed and when it has.
+   	- Filebeat watches for log files/locations and collects log events

-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?
+    - Metricbeat takes the metrics and statistics that collects and ships them to the output you specify.
+   	- Metricbeat records metric and statistical data from the operating system and from services running on the server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|